yafeng/trypsin/README.md

 Three arguments are:

-input- name of your fasta file which contains protein sequences to be digested
+-input: name of your fasta file which contains protein sequences to be digested

-output- output txt file name
+-output output txt file name

-n- number of allowed miss cleavage site, choose value from 0, 1, 2.
+-miss: number of allowed miss cleavage site, choose value from 0, 1, 2.

 Speed